varabyte/kobweb-intellij-plugin/README.md

 * The `patchPlugin.untilBuild` property still encompasses the latest EAP version.
 * The [CHANGELOG.md](CHANGELOG.md) file has been updated with the new version and its changes.
 * You've tested the plugin locally by running `:plugin:buildPlugin` and installing it from disk.
+* You've created a release on https://github.com/varabyte/kobweb-intellij-plugin
+  * The version should have the pattern "vX.Y.Z".
+  * The "What's New" section in the plugin UI links to commits associated with the tag created by the release.